m-ward/done-first/README.md

 ## Demo
 https://done-first-interview.herokuapp.com/

+**Note:** Uploaded images are not going to persist in the demo workspace.
+For local development the image with be saved to `/server/uploads` which is volumed for persistance.
+However, heroku does not allow that, and I didn't go through the process of getting a cdn set up for handling this the proper way.

 ## Fullstack instructions

 To run this app in fullstack mode, development mode, the easiest way is going to be to through using docker.